emilianoyoung/ai/_posts/2019-12-08-aws-sagemakers-new-machine-learning-ide-isnt-ready-to-win-over-data-scientists.md

         width: 700
         height: 335
   - title: "Amazon targets devs and scientists with new machine learning IDE"
     excerpt: "Amazon has just launched SageMaker Studio, which it describes as the first IDE (integrated development environment) for machine learning.
-This is another big move which happened over at the AWS re:Invent 2019 cloud conference, with SageMaker Studio aiming to be a one-stop-shop for developers and data scientists hammering out their machine ..."
+This is another big move which happened over at the AWS re:Invent 2019 cloud conference, with SageMaker Studio aiming ..."
     publishedDateTime: 2019-12-04T14:52:00Z
     sourceUrl: https://www.techradar.com/nz/news/amazon-targets-devs-and-scientists-with-new-machine-learning-ide
     ampUrl: https://www.techradar.com/nz/amp/news/amazon-targets-devs-and-scientists-with-new-machine-learning-ide